Mathics3/mathics-core/mathics/core/parser/README.md

 ## Mathics3 implementation

 ### Precedence Climbing
-All the Mathics operators are specified in `mathics/core/parser/operators.py`.
+All the Mathics3 operators are specified in `mathics/core/parser/operators.py`.
 The precedence climbing algorithm is implemented in
 `mathics/core/parser/parser.py`.
 All the special cases are implemented as additional rules.

 #### P Rules